CopernicaMarketingSoftware/Documentation/Publisher/en/dkim.md

 did indeed come from the sender, and the second one to check whether it is ok to send a report back to Copernica.

-## Managing DKIM keys with Copernica Publisher
+## (Automatically) managing DKIM keys with Copernica Software

 Before we introduced sender domains, Copernica users had to manage their own DKIM keys.
 Users had to manually store (copy-paste) the public keys in DNS, and they had to rotate their keys once in a while.
-The new sender domain technology makes this manual editing obsolute: it all happens automatically.
+The new sender domain technology makes this manual editing obsolete: it all happens automatically.

 However, in the old Publisher environment you can still find some leftover forms and dialog windows to manage DKIM keys.
-These forms are still used by users that have not you set up a sender domain.
-If you're using sender domains (which we stronly recommend) you can safely ignore these forms.
+These forms are still used by users that have not you set up a sender domain, which we strongly recommend.

+When using a sender domain you can safely ignore these forms in both Marketing Suite and Publisher.
 With sender domains all your messages are automatically signed, and it is safe to keep the list of DKIM keys in the DKIM dialog empty.

 [Back to sender domains](./sender-domains)